-- 5.1 The NFU understands that through the proposals to close some level crossings Network Rail will create, divert or extinguish public rights of way. - 5.2 The NFU is concerned that a lot of the proposals are to divert footpaths and bridleways on to productive agricultural land which is privately owned and which, at present, does not have any public rights of way running across it. - 5.3 Some of the proposed diversions for the rights of way are greater in length and are therefore a taking a considerable proportion of land out of production. - 5.4 As discussions and proposals have progressed from the first consultation to the final set of maps deposited with the Order, some rights of way have been upgraded from a footpath to a bridleway with a wider area of land being needed for the creation of a bridleway.
-The first some landowners have known about this is when looking at the plans enclosed with the Order. - 5.5 This is just one example which shows that Network Rail has not carried out enough consultation with landowners and tenants. - 5.6 A further example of poor consultation is that Network Rail after carrying out an initial round of meetings with landowners and discussing a route for a diverted footpath, has without any further consultation highlighted a new diverted route in some instances on plans enclosed with further consultations and even made changes to plans that have been submitted with the Order. - 5.7.
+- 5.1 The NFU understands that through the proposals to close some level crossings Network Rail will create, divert or extinguish public rights of way. - 5.2 The NFU is concerned that a lot of the proposals are to divert footpaths and bridleways on to productive agricultural land which is privately owned and which, at present, does not have any public rights of way running across it. - 5.3 Some of the proposed diversions for the rights of way are greater in length and are therefore taking a considerable proportion of land out of production. - 5.4 As discussions and proposals have progressed from the first consultation to the final set of maps deposited with the Order, some rights of way have been upgraded from a footpath to a bridleway with a wider area of land being needed for the creation of a bridleway.
+The first some landowners have known about this is when looking at the plans enclosed with the Order.

+- 5.5 This is just one example which shows that Network Rail has not carried out enough consultation with landowners and tenants. - 5.6 A further example of poor consultation is that Network Rail after carrying out an initial round of meetings with landowners and discussing a route for a diverted footpath, has without any further consultation highlighted a new diverted route or an original proposed route on plans enclosed with the Order.
+Therefore landowners have only been able to provide comments on the proposals in a statement of case. - 5.7.
 Section 5(6) of the Transport and Works Act (TWA) states: "An order under section 1 or 3 above shall not extinguish any public right of way over land unless the Secretary of State is satisfied, - (a) that an alternative right of way has been or will be provided, or - (b) that the provision of an alternative right of way is not required."